7 Common Website Speed Test Warnings and How to Fix Them

 Eliminate Render-Blocking Resources or defer parsing of JavaScript is another warning you may want to fix on website speed test tools.

 Do you know what it means?
-Every website contains a variety of JavaScript, CSS codes to load themes and plugins smoothly.
-They are the basis of a webpage and when you enter a URL, the browser will load those resources first before rendering the HTML part.
-Hence, they are known as render blocking resources.
+Every website contains a variety of JavaScript and CSS codes to load themes and plugins smoothly.
+They are the basis of a webpage, and when you enter a URL, the browser loads those resources before rendering the HTML part.
+Hence, they are known as render-blocking resources.

 There are two types of resources – critical and non-critical resources.
 You can defer non-critical resources with async or defer attributes.
 But you can’t handle critical resources in the same way as it may break down your website.
 So you should inline them within the HTML page using <script> and <style> tags.